-The Regulator will carefully consider all submissions related to discounts to determine whether said discount, aimed at an increase in volumes and the related risk, should be carried by the NPA and not subsidised across the system.
-The revenue risk will immediately be carried by the NPA, however, the Regulator may consider allowing some short term under or over recoveries as the situation requires but the net revenue effect should always be zero.
+The Regulator will carefully consider all submissions related to discounts to determine whether said discount aimed at an increase in volumes and the related risk should be carried by the NPA and not be subsidised across the system.
 Whilst this may not be an exact science, care must be taken to enable the NPA to use the tariff system in order to efficiently respond to market changes through price incentives, whilst ensuring the sustainability of the port system.
-However, discounts /incentives should be a small exception to a mainstream cost reflective pricing approach, rather than the rule.
+However, discounts should be a small exception to a mainstream cost reflective pricing approach, rather than the rule.